-It is officially 2022!
 Are you all ready for a new set of fishing reels and rods?
-But first, let us all take a look at the guides and information in choosing the best rods and reels for you in saltwater kayak fishing.
+Let’s all take a look at the guides and information in choosing the best rods and reels for you in saltwater kayak fishing.

 Important Things to Consider in Choosing Kayak Fishing Rods